The "Camera Phone Moment" for Software

-A recent internal memo from Shopify CEO Tobi Lütke, shared publicly on X, sent a clear message not just to his company, but arguably across the entire professional world: “Reflexive AI usage is now a baseline expectation.”
+An internal memo from Shopify CEO Tobi Lütke, in April of this year, sent a clear message not just to his company, but arguably across the entire professional world: “Reflexive AI usage is now a baseline expectation.”

 At Shopify, using AI effectively is becoming part of performance reviews.
 Prototyping must involve AI exploration.
 Teams now need to justify not using AI before asking for more resources.
 Lütke's stance is unambiguous: in today's world, avoiding AI leads to stagnation.